Brahmotsavam (film): Plot

-Chantibabu, a well established paint business entrepreneur and well-respected persona in family and society, lives in Vijayawada with his wife Mahalakshmi and son Ganesh Babu, a friendly and charming bachelor who looks after his father's business.
-His younger daughter lives in London with her husband.
-Mahalakshmi's four stepbrothers run the business with Chantibabu.
-Although their families live in different houses, they celebrate every occasion together.
+Chantibabu is a successful entrepreneur in the paint industry and a respected figure within his family and the wider community.
+He lives in Vijayawada with his wife, Mahalakshmi, and their son, who is also called Babu.
+Babu is a charming and friendly bachelor who runs his father's company.
+Chantibabu's younger daughter lives in London with her husband.
+Mahalakshmi's four stepbrothers also work with Chantibabu in the family business.
+Although they live in different houses, the families celebrate every occasion together.

-Peddabbai, Ramachandra Prasad, Mahalakshmi's eldest stepbrother, is envious about his brother-in-law's fame as his father lends Chantibabu ₹400 for his business establishment.
-Everyone confers the credit to Chantibabu.
-Peddabbai stays separate from the crowd and celebration.
-His wife Rajyalakshmi suggests marrying their daughter to Babu to reduce his pain.
-Peddabbai struggles on how to put this idea in front of his brother-in-law.
-Chantibabu learns of his intentions and decides to speak with Babu.
+However, Peddabbai, the eldest of Mahalakshmi's stepbrothers, is envious of his brother-in-law's fame because their father lent Chantibabu ₹400 to start his business.
+Everyone credits Chantibabu.
+Peddabbai keeps himself separate from the crowd and the celebrations.
+His wife, Rajyalakshmi, suggests they marry their daughter to Babu to ease his suffering.
+Peddabbai struggles to find a way to broach the subject with his brother-in-law.
+However, Chantibabu learns of his intentions and decides to speak with Babu himself.

-Kasi Annapurna, a free-spirited NRI from Australia arrives in India.
-Her father was a friend to Chantibabu and drops her at their home.
-Babu and Kasi develop feelings for each other but differ on the idea of living with family as Kasi loves to live more individually and wants to explore more in life.
-The family goes on a tour to Ooty, where Kasi expresses her thoughts to Babu, and they decide to break up.
-Before bidding goodbye, the two kiss.
+Meanwhile, Kasi Annapurna, a free-spirited NRI from Australia, arrives in India.
+Her father, a friend of Chantibabu's, drops her off at his house.
+Babu and Kasi develop feelings for each other, but they have different ideas about living with family.
+Kasi prefers independence and wants to experience more in life.
+While touring Ooty, Kasi opens up to Babu, and they agree to end their relationship.
+Before saying goodbye, they kiss.
 Peddabbai then leaves Ooty.
-This worries Chantibabu, so he calls everyone home to settle down the disturbances.
-Peddabbai bursts out on Chantibabu and asks to leave him and his family.
-Saddened, Chantibabu dies.
+Worried, Chantibabu calls everyone home to settle things down.
+Peddabbai angrily confronts Chantibabu, demanding that he leave him and his family alone.
+Saddened by this, Chantibabu dies.

-Babu's sister's friend from London, visits the family while on her way to Brahmotsavam.
-Babu tries to rebuild the relation with Peddabbai, which does not work.
-He leaves for a road trip with her.
-He meets, interacts, and shares experiences with his distant relatives of seven generations.
-In the due course, Babu and his sister's friend get closer and meet Peddabbai, who is now a big shot.
-Pranitha is about to get hooked with a minister's son.
-Peddabbai willingly does this to show off but wants Babu to be his son-in-law.
-Peddabbai asks her to leave Babu for the sake of his daughter.
-Respecting his words, she leaves for Brahmotsavam, kissing Babu tearfully.
-Peddabbai, & Ramachandra Prasad decides to go after the minister's son alliance.
-He holds a grand wedding and does not invite Babu and Mahalakshmi.
+On her way to Brahmotsavam, Babu's sister's friend from London pays the family a visit.
+Babu tries to rebuild his relationship with Peddabbai, but without success.
+He then leaves with her on a road trip.
+During the trip, he meets distant relatives from seven generations ago and shares experiences with them.
+Over time, Babu and his sister's friend grow closer.
+They meet Peddabbai, who has become very successful.
+Pranitha is about to marry a minister's son.
+Although Peddabbai does this willingly to show off, he secretly wants Babu to marry his daughter.
+He asks Pranitha to leave Babu for his daughter's sake.
+Respecting his wishes, Pranitha leaves for Brahmotsavam, tearfully kissing Babu goodbye.
+Meanwhile, Peddabbai and Ramachandra Prasad decide to pursue the alliance with the minister's son.
+Despite it being a grand wedding, neither Babu nor Mahalakshmi are invited.